Hornets vs. Magic odds, prediction, time: 2026 NBA Play-In Tournament picks, April 17 bets by proven model

 SportsLine's model reveals its Charlotte Hornets vs. Orlando Magic predictions and Friday NBA Play-In Tournament picks

 Tipoff from the Kia Center in Orlando, Fla., is set for 7:30 p.m.
 ET.
-The Hornets are a 3.5-point favorite in the latest Hornets vs. Magic odds, while the over/under for total points scored is 218.5.
+Charlotte is a 3-point favorite in the latest Hornets vs. Magic odds, while the over/under for total points scored is 218.5.
 Before making any Magic vs. Hornets picks, check out the Hornets vs. Magic predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.